-4.5.2 The Commission's assessment
+4.3.6.
+The Commission's assessment

 The Commission wrote to the external administrators of Penrice seeking further information in relation to Penrice and the company's cessation of sodium bicarbonate production.
 The purpose of this request was to establish when the potential for further injury to the Australian industry had ceased.
 The Commission sought information on whether the administrators were aware of any other sodium bicarbonate manufacturers in Australia, clarification on whether they were still seeking to sell Penrice's sodium bicarbonate plant as a going concern and information on whether they were still seeking orders for the purchase of any sodium bicarbonate that may be held in stock.
-The Commission was advised by the administrators that they were declining to respond to the Commission's enquiries.
+The administrators of Penrice advised it would not respond to the Commission's enquiries.

 The Commission has not received any other information or submission to indicate that injury is likely to be caused or continue if the measures were discontinued on any date after production ceased on 24 June 2014.

-The Commission's view is that the initiation date of this review (22 July 2014), is an appropriate date for the revocation of the measures.
-This is the earliest effective date available to the Parliamentary Secretary to declare the measures as having been revoked.
-This date is also after the plant closure date.
+Accordingly, the Commission's view is that the initiation date of this review (22 July 2014) is an appropriate date for the revocation of the measures.
+This is the earliest effective date available to the Minister to declare the measures as having been revoked, and in addition is after the plant closure date.

-The Commission's finding is that the anti-dumping measures applying to sodium bicarbonate exported from China comprising a dumping duty notice be revoked from 22 July 2014.
+The Commission recommends that the anti-dumping measures applying to sodium bicarbonate exported from China comprising a dumping duty notice be revoked from 22 July 2014.